alukosdev/ccsp/laws/hipaa.md

 ## Noteworthy

 - [x] The Privacy Rule provides the patient control over their medical records.
-- [x] The Privacy Rule protects all "individually identifiable health information" whether electronic, paper, or oral.
+- [x] The Privacy Rule protects all PHI whether electronic, paper, or oral.
 - [x] The Security Rule applies only to electronic protected health information (ePHI).

 ## Sources